xdindan/sui-activity/readme.md

 - Monitors incoming coin activity.
 - Displays information in a human-readable timestamp format.
 - Handles API rate limits and errors gracefully.
-- Shows a loading animation when no new activities are detected.

 ## Prerequisites